Things to do and places to go....

 Home to the Royal Palace, National Museum, and the Parliament.

-• Swazi Candles Craft Centre
+• Swazi Candles Craft Center

 Get Active & Adventurous